diegozea/MIToS.jl/docs/src/Information.md

 3. Average Product Correction (APC) proposed by
 [Dunn et. al. 2008![](./assets/external-link.png)](http://bioinformatics.oxfordjournals.org/content/24/3/333), through the `APC!` function that takes a MI matrix.
-4. Z score correction using the functions `shuffle!` from the MSA module and `zscore` from the `PairwiseListMatrices` package.
+4. Z score correction using the functions `shuffle_msa!` from the MSA module and `zscore` from the `PairwiseListMatrices` package.

 ```@docs